openbmc/docs/designs/power-recovery.md

 recovery function for other areas like firmware update scenarios where a certain power on behavior is desired once an update has completed.

+### BMC and System Recovery Paths
+In situations where the BMC or the system have gotten into a bad state, and the user has initiated some form of manual reset which is detectable by the BMC as being user initiated, the BMC software must:
+- Fill in appropriate `RebootCause` within the [BMC state interface][bmc-state]
+  - At a minimum, `PinHole` will be added.
+Others can be added as needed
+- Log an error indicating a user initiated forced reset has occurred
+- Not log an error indicating a blackout has occurred if chassis power was on prior to the pin hole reset
+- Not implement any power recovery policy on the system
+- Turn power recovery back on once BMC has a normal reboot

 ## Proposed Design

+### Automated Power-On Recovery
 An application will be run after the chassis and host states have been determined which will only run if the chassis power is not on.